SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Working_with_the_Alarm_Console/Alarm_Console_Columns.md

   - For new alarms, the icon is a single vertical line.

-  - For correlated alarms, it is a vertical, dashed line.
+  - For correlated alarms, it is a vertical dashed line.

   - For updated alarm records, a second, thinner vertical line is added next to the first.